bengtmartensson/IrScrutinizer/README.md

 ## Building

-Building is based on maven. `mvn install` creates some artifacts which can be used to run IrScrutinizer in the ```IrScrutinizer/target``` directory
+Building is based on maven. `mvn install` creates some artifacts which can be used to run IrScrutinizer in the ```IrScrutinizer/target``` directory.

+To build the Windows setup.exe file, preferrably the work area should be mounted from a Windows computer.
+Then open the generated file IrScrutinizer/target/IrScrutinizer_inno.iss with the Inno installer, and start the compile.

 ## Installation

-As of today there is no specific installation support.
+As of today there is installation support like "make install".
 After running *mvn package* in the top directory there are installations artifacts (jars, documentation and configuration) in package/dist.
+For installing the generic-binary package (IrScrutinizer/target/IrScrutinizer-bin.tar.gz), see the instructions in INSTALL-binary.txt, located in IrScrutinizer/src/main/doc, and also in the mentioned tar file.

 The rxtx package has support for installing the so/dll libraries, see rxtx-2.2*/INSTALL.